walcivar/PowerPagesBPF/README.md

 ![image](https://github.com/walcivar/PowerPagesBPF/assets/5630463/0b6047bb-4e74-43db-9a73-08d4a43bc283)

-Of course, this solution involves extra work to fill in both text columns, but don't worry, here's a line of JavaScript that will help you fill in the first column (the values of the optionSet).
+Of course, this workaround involves extra work to fill in both text columns, but don't worry, here's a line of JavaScript that will help you fill in the first column (the values of the optionSet).

 formContext.getAttribute(<schemaname>).getOptions();